tigera-solutions/terraform-blueprints/aks-byo-cni-calico-egress-gateways/README.md

-# AKS Bring Your Own CNI Cluster With Custom Networking and Egress Gateways
+# AKS BYO CNI Cluster With Custom Networking and Egress Gateways

 Manage a "Fully" private AKS infrastructure with Terraform.